Assistant Professor – Tenure Track English Middle and Secondary Education Department of English College of Humanities and Social Sciences

 Serve on university, college, and department level committees

-Ph.D., Ed.D., or ABD (Ph.D. by August 1, 2019) in English Education or related field (Degree must be from a regionally accredited or internationally accredited/government certified university.)
+Ph.D., Ed.D., or ABD (Ph.D. by August 1, 2020) in English Education or directly related field (Degree must be from a regionally accredited or internationally accredited/government certified university.)

 Secondary area of specialization open, preferably one or more of the following: ELL, linguistics, rhetoric and composition